CompNet/RugbyScope/README.md

 2. Set the current directory as the working directory, using `setwd("<my directory>")`.
    3. Run the main script `src/build_database.R`.

 The produced database goes in folder `data`, whereas the plots and stats resulting from its descriptive analysis go in folder `data/stats` (cf. Section [Organization](#organization)).
+In addition to this GitHub repository, the RugbyScope data is also available on [Zenodo](http://doi.org/10.5281/zenodo.21476473).

-Note that it is very unlikely that these scripts will work in the future, due to the unpredictable evolution of the online sources from which our database is extracted (cf. Section [Description](#description)).
+Note that it is *very unlikely* that these scripts will work in the future, due to the unpredictable evolution of the online sources from which our database is extracted (cf. Section [Description](#description)).

 ## Dependencies